Why Licensing Isn’t Required in Texas and How to Protect Your Home

 Yes.
-Though many cities in Texas don’t require roofing contractors to have licensing, others do.
+Though many cities in Texas don’t require roofing contractors to have a license, others do.
 Among these are some of the larger cities like Austin and San Antonio.
 In San Antonio, for example, anyone who provides basic repairs as a contractor must have a background check completed, fill out an application, and pay a fee.

 The Problem with a Lack of Licensing:

-The problem with lack of licensing regulations is that anyone can become a contractor.
+The problem with a lack of licensing regulations is that anyone can become a contractor.
 And while there are a lot of great unlicensed contractors, this also opens the door up for a lot of shoddy workmanship.
 Without licensing, someone who isn’t qualified to install roof shingles or metal roofing can install it.
 Poor workmanship can be the result.